Gautamshahi/SimpleText-Track-Task-3-Research-Area-Classification/README.md

 ---
 ## Leaderboard
 Ranking is based on the overall macro-average of all classes. exact matches between the field and discipline, and an entry matches the test data when both fields and disciplines match.
-The score shows the macro average of both levels (ranking of teams will be done later).
+The final score shows the macro average of all classes.
+The primary ranking is done using Exact Match.

 ## Exact Match
 | Team Name | Natural Sciences | Life Sciences | Engineering Sciences | Social Sciences | Humanities | Macro-Average |